iltuoconsulenteit/DocCropper/README.md

 and install the **Desktop development with C++** workload, then rerun the installer.
 A helper script is provided at `install\install_scanner_tools.bat` which automates this installation on Windows.
+After installing the build tools, run the scanning add-on installer again.

-If `pyinsane2` or other optional packages fail to build, the start scripts continue and DocCropper launches without scanning support.
+If `pyinsane2` fails to build, you can still use DocCropper without scanning.
+The start scripts continue and you may rerun the add-on installer later.
 Check the installation log (`%TEMP%\DocCropper_install.log` on Windows or `/tmp/DocCropper_install.log` on Linux/macOS) for details.

 ### Google Sign-In